isabelyoung03/Pokemon-Pokedex/README.md

 # Pokemon-Pokedex
-Revision of abstract classes and inheritence - using Pokemon!
+Revision of abstract classes and inheritance - using Pokemon!